OSGeo/OSGeoLive-doc/doc/quickstart/geoext_quickstart.rst

         ]
     });

-You should now be able to refresh the link http://localhost/geoext/demo.html in your browser and see a full GeoExt application similar to the image below.
+You should now be able to refresh the link http://localhost/geoext/demo.html in your browser and see a complete GeoExt application similar to the image below.

 .. image:: /images/projects/geoext/geoext_quickstart.png
   :scale: 100 %